Economy of Europe: 2004–2007: EU expansion

 In early 2004, 10 mostly former communist states joined the EU in its biggest ever expansion, enlarging the union to 25 members, with another eight making associated trade agreements.
 The acceding countries are bound to join the Eurozone and adopt the common currency euro in the future.
 The process includes the European Exchange Rate Mechanism, of which some of these countries are already part.

 Most European economies are in very good shape, and the continental economy reflects this.
 Conflict and unrest in some of the former Yugoslavia states and in the Caucasus states are hampering economic growth in those states, however.

 In response to the massive EU growth, in 2005 the Russian-dominated Commonwealth of Independent States (CIS) created a rival trade bloc to the EU, open to any previous USSR state, (including both the European and Asian states).
-12 of the 15 signed up, with the three Baltic states deciding to align themselves with the EU.
+Twelve of the 15 signed up, with the three Baltic states deciding to align themselves with the EU.
 Despite this, the three Caucasus states have said in the past they would one day consider applying for EU membership, particularly Georgia.
 This is also true of Ukraine since the Orange Revolution.

 2008–2015: Eurozone expansion and European debt crisis

 Slovenia became the first republic from the former Yugoslavia as well as the first formerly communist nation overall to adopt the EU currency, the euro, in 2007, followed by Malta and Cyprus in 2008, and Slovakia in 2009.
 In 2011, Estonia became the first republic from the former Soviet Union to adopt the euro, followed by Latvia in 2014, and Lithuania in 2015.
-Recently, Croatia became the 28th member of the European Union, which had entered on the 1st day of July 2013.
+In 2013, Croatia became the 28th member of the European Union, and adopted the euro on 1 January 2023.

-In 2008, the Global Financial Crisis, triggered by the housing bubble in the United States, caused a significant decline in the GDP of the majority of the European economies, which was a precedent to a far broader and more problematic Eurozone debt crisis, which threatened the collapse of economies in the south, particularly Greece, Italy recently affected by the ongoing political crisis, Portugal and Spain.
+The 2008 financial crisis, triggered by the housing bubble in the United States, caused a significant decline in the GDP of the majority of the European economies, which was a precedent to the euro area crisis, which threatened the collapse of economies in the south, particularly Greece, Portugal and Spain.
 Having also been hit hard, Ireland exited the crisis in mid-2013.
 Meanwhile, increased bailouts of the International Monetary Fund and European Central Bank alleviated somehow the situation in the debt-stricken nations, with Central and East European economies led by Germany escaping the worst of the 2010s debt crisis.